crashfort/SourceDemoRender/upcoming/README.md

 Any DirectX 11 (Direct3D 11.3, feature level 12_0) compatible graphics adapter with minimum of Windows 10 1909 is required.
 Hardware feature support verification will occur when starting the launcher.

 ## Startup

+**Steam must be started for SVR to work.**

 Use `svr_launcher.exe` to start SVR.
-The launcher will scan the installed Steam games in your system and the supported games will be listed. **Steam must be started**.
+The launcher will scan the installed Steam games in your system and the supported games will be listed.
 If you don't want to use the launch parameters from Steam, you can create a file called `svr_launch_params.ini` in the same folder as the launcher and insert a format like this (one line per game):

 ```ini
 240=-width 2560 -height 1440